weinman/cnn_lstm_ctc_ocr/README.md

 The default training mechanism uses the ADAM optimizer with learning rate decay.

+## Differences from CRNN

+### Deeper early convolutions

+The original CRNN uses a single 3x3 convolution in the first two conv/pool stages, while this network uses a paired sequence of 3x3 kernels.
+This change increases the theoretical receptive field of early stages of the network.

+As a tradeoff, we omit the computationally expensive 2x2x512 final convolutional layer of CRNN.
+In its place, this network vertically max pools over the remaining three rows of features to collapse to a single 512-dimensional feature vector at each horizontal location.

+The combination of these changes preserves the theoretical receptive field size of the final CNN layer, but reduces the number of convolution parameters to be learned by 15%.

+### Padding

+Another important difference is the lack of zero-padding in the first convolutional layer, which can cause spurious strong filter responses around the border.
+By trimming the first convolution to valid regions, this model erodes the outermost pixel of values from the response filter maps (reducing height from 32 to 30 and reducing the width by two pixels).

+This approach seems preferable to requiring the network to learn to ignore strong Conv1 responses near the image edge (presumably by weakening the power of filters in subsequent convolutional layers).

+### Batch normalization

+We include batch normalization after each pair of convolutions (i.e., after layers 2, 4, 6, and 8 as numbered above).
+The CRNN does not include batch normalization after its first two convolutional stages.
+Our model therefore requires greater computation with an eye toward decreasing the number of training iterations required to reach converegence.

+### Subsampling/stride

+The first two pooling stages of CRNN downsample the feature maps with a stride of two in both spatial dimensions.
+This model instead preserves sequence length by downsampling horizontally only after the first pooling stage.

+Because the output feature map must have at least one timeslice per character predicted, overzealous downsampling can make it impossible to represent/predict sequences of very compact or narrow characters.
+Reducing the horizontal downsampling allows this model to recognize words in narrow fonts.

+This increase in horizontal resolution does mean the LSTMs must capture more information.
+Hence this model uses 512 hidden units, rather than the 256 used by the CRNN.
+We found this larger number to be necessary for good performance.

 # Training

 To completely train the model, you will need to download the mjsynth